dmiguelmz/smart-scheduler/README.md

 3. Click on scheduler.py to open the file.
 4. Press the Run button at the top, or
    Right-click anywhere in the file and choose "Run Python File".
-5. A menu will appear in the terminal — you can now use the program.
+5. A menu will appear in the terminal,you can now use the program.